-Shares Purchased Total Consid leration Average Price Number Percent Amount Percent Per Share Existing stockholders 15,958,874 73.8% \$ 113,459,735 57.2% \$ 7.11 New investors 5,666,666 26.2% 84,999,990 42.8% \$ 15.00 Total 21,625,540 100% \$ 198,459,725 100%
+Shares Pu ırchased Total Consid leration Average Pri Number Percent Amount Percent Per Share Existing stockholders 15,958,874 73.8% \$ 113,459,735 57.2% \$ 7.11 New investors 5,666,666 26.2% 84,999,990 42.8% \$ 15.00 Total 21,625,540 100% \$ 198,459,725 100%

 The information in the preceding table has been calculated using an assumed public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover page of this preliminary prospectus).
-A \$1.00 increase or decrease in the assumed initial public offering price per share would increase or decrease, respectively, the consideration paid by new investors by \$5.7 million and the total consideration paid by all shareholders by \$5.7 million, would decrease or increase, respectively, the percentage of total consideration paid by existing stockholders by 160 basis points, and would increase or decrease, respectively, the percentage of total consideration paid by new investors by 160 basis points, in each case assuming that the number of shares offered by us, as set forth on the cover page of this preliminary prospectus, remains the same.
+A \$1.00 increase or decrease in the assumed initial public offering price per share would increase or decrease, respectively, the consideration paid by new investors by \$5.7 million and the total consideration paid by all shareholders by \$5.7 million, would decrease or increase, respectively, the percentage of total consideration paid by new investors by 160 basis points, in each case assuming that the number of shares offered by us, as set forth on the cover page of this preliminary prospectus, remains the same.
 Likewise, the information in the preceding table has been calculated assuming that we will issue a number of shares of common stock in this offering equal to the number of shares appearing on the cover of this preliminary prospectus.
-A 100,000 share increase or decrease in the number of shares of common stock that we issue in this offering would decrease or increase, respectively, the percentage of shares purchased by existing stockholders by 30 basis points, would increase or decrease, respectively, the total consideration paid by new investors by \$1.5 million and the total consideration paid by all shareholders by \$1.5 million, would decrease or increase, respectively, the percentage of total consideration paid by existing stockholders by 40 basis points, and would increase or decrease, respectively, the percentage of total consideration paid by new investors by 40 basis points, in each case assuming an initial public offering price of \$15.00 per share.
+A 100,000 share increase or decrease in the number of shares of common stock that we issue in this offering would decrease or increase, respectively, the percentage of shares purchased by existing stockholders by 30 basis points, would increase or decrease, respectively, the percentage of shares purchased by new investors by \$1.5 million and the total consideration paid by all shareholders by \$1.5 million, would decrease or increase, respectively, the percentage of total consideration paid by new investors by 40 basis points, and would increase or decrease, respectively, the percentage of total consideration paid by new investors by 40 basis points, in each case assuming an initial public offering price of \$15.00 per share.